sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I make my calendar refresh more often?

-Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
+Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” setting.
 Ideally, it should be set to “Push”, but not all services support that, like Google.

 #### How can I accept/decline invites?